 Step One – Protect yourself.

-The whole purpose in cleaning up after the flu is to make sure others in your home don’t get sick.
+The whole purpose of cleaning up after the flu is to make sure others in your home don’t get sick.
 That begins with you.

 Wear disposable gloves and a paper mask if you happen to have one.
 They’re often available for free during flu season in hospitals and doctor’s waiting rooms.
 Avoid touching your eyes, nose or mouth while you’re cleaning.
 Try to use disposable cloths or paper towels as much as you can.